-The essential part of HTML is tags, right?
+The backbone of an HTML document is tags.

 For instance, let’s explore the DOM for this document:

 The DOM represents HTML as a tree structure of tags.
 Here’s how it looks:

 On the picture above element nodes you can click on element nodes.
 Their children will open/collapse.

 Tags are called element nodes (or just elements).
 Nested tags become children of the enclosing ones.
 As a result we have a tree of elements: